jen6one9/that-pwa-budget-tracker/README.md

 ## Acknowledgements
-The successful release of this application would not be possible with the candid feedback and support of my tutor, class TA's and cohort peers.
+The successful release of this application would not be possible without the candid feedback and support of my tutor, class TA's and cohort peers.

 ## License
 Copyright 2020 Jeneth Diesta